caoool/gethigh/README.md

 * NPM (package manager) has the greatest number of packages over its compartments
 * Meteor is UNIQUE (you must have faith on this one)

-Here we will write Javascript in Coffeescript bacause
+Here we will write Javascript in CoffeeScript bacause
 * Eliminates all the ';' and '{}'
 * Lots of syntax sugers
 * Advance features that plain JS does not support like class...
-* [jss:coffeescript-property](https://atmospherejs.com/jss/coffeescript-property) recommended for better OO experience
+* [jss:CoffeeScript-property](https://atmospherejs.com/jss/CoffeeScript-property) recommended for better OO experience

 Other characteristics can be googled by yourself.